Packers vs. Lions prediction, odds, line: 2025 Thanksgiving Day NFL picks by proven model

-Packers vs. Lions prediction, odds, line, time: 2025 NFL Thanksgiving Day picks by proven model
+Packers vs. Lions prediction, odds, line, time: 2025 NFL Thanksgiving Day picks by advanced model

 The SportsLine Projection Model has revealed its Detroit vs. Green Bay Week 13 picks for the 2025 NFL Thanksgiving Day matchup

 Kickoff from Ford Field in Detroit is set for 1 p.m.
 ET.
 The Packers lead the all-time series 107-78-7, including a 27-13 win in the season opener at Green Bay.
-The Lions are 2.5-point favorites in the latest Packers vs. Lions odds, while the over/under for total points scored is 48.5 via SportsLine consensus.
-Detroit is at -152 on the money line (risk $152 to win$100).
+The Lions are 3-point favorites in the latest Packers vs. Lions odds, while the over/under for total points scored is 48.5 via SportsLine consensus.
+Detroit is at -161 on the money line (risk $161 to win$100), with Green Bay at +135 (risk $100 to win $135).
 Before making any Packers vs. Lions picks, check out the NFL predictions from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins + 3 months of NBA League Pass: